jekyll/jekyll/docs/_docs/continuous-integration/circleci.md

 ## Complete Example circle.yml File

-When you put it all together, here's an example of what that `circle.yml` file could look like:
+When you put it all together, here's an example of what that `circle.yml` file could look like in v1:

 ```yaml
 machine: